Identity Theft Protection

 - They call your credit card issuer and, pretending to be you, ask to change the mailing address on your credit card account.

 - They open a new credit card account, using your name, date of birth, and social security number (SSN).

 - They establish phone or wireless service in your name.

 - They open a bank account in your name and write bad checks on that account.

 - They file for bankruptcy under your name to avoid paying debts they've incurred under your name, or to avoid eviction.

 - They counterfeit checks or debit cards and drain your bank account.

 - They purchase vehicles by taking out automobile loans in your name.

 - They give your name to the police during an arrest.
 If they're released from police custody, but don't show up for their court date, an arrest warrant may be issued in your name.

-While it is very difficult to prevent identity theft entirely, you can minimize your risk.
-By managing your personal information wisely, cautiously and with an awareness of the issue, you can help guard against identity theft.
-The following information pertains to ways of minimizing risk:
+While it is very difficult to prevent identity theft entirely, you can minimize your risk by managing your personal information wisely, cautiously and with an awareness of the issue.
+The following information pertains to ways of minimizing risks: